6: Iteration#

 ^

-1# i want to step through a list of numbers, multiply each of them by 5 and print htem out
+1# i want to step through a list of numbers, multiply each of them by 5 and print them out

 2nums = [1,2,3,4,5]